rewriteunity/rewrite-normalization/README.md

 We’ve recently added a set of interactive Jupyter notebooks exploring the
 “Emergence Gap” and ridge-tracing algorithms on classical examples (dice-sums,
 Rule 110 CA, logistic map, etc.).
-This is still exploratory (“less fleshed out”),
-but you can browse and run them here:
+This code doesn't have the same level of testing and development, but you can browse and run them here:

 - **`EmergenceDemos.ipynb`** — step through the entropy vs. collapse metrics,
   plot curvature spikes, and inspect critical depths for several systems.